-- (i) Interviews with Key Informant: Before entering the village, the study team studied the available social economic data for the respective district.
-Upon entry in the village, the team met with key informants such as village leaders and prominent individuals based on their information richness (Patton, 1990. - (ii) Constructing the Ladder of Life: The study intended to understand how households in a community move out of poverty, remain trapped in chronic poverty, maintain wealth, or fall into deep poverty.
+Interviews with Key Informant: Before entering the village, the study team studied the available social economic data for the respective district.
+Upon entry in the village, the team met with the village leaders and prominent individuals, to collect data and other information for the community profile.
+The team obtained a general overview characteristics and history of the village.

+(ii) Constructing the Ladder of Life: The study intended to understand how households in a community move out of poverty, remain trapped in chronic poverty, maintain wealth, or fall into deep poverty.
 The Ladder of Life was designed to anchor and facilitate this exploration.
 The research team introduced the top and bottom steps as the richest and the poorest respectively.
 Once the characteristics of the two categories at the top and bottom were defined, the respondents were asked to identify the category or step just above the bottom step, and the key features of households at that step.
-Then they identified each of the additional steps or categories, and their characteristics until the top step was reached. - (iii) Focus Group Discussions (FGDs): Through focus group interviews the role of groups, associations, networks and interpersonal relationships in enhancing economic progress was investigated.
+Then they identified each of the additional steps or categories, and their characteristics until the top step was reached.
+Factors that cause or prevent movement on the Ladder of Life were explored.

+(iii) Focus Group Discussions (FGDs): Through focus group interviews the role of groups, associations, networks and interpersonal relationships in enhancing economic progress was investigated.
 Participants were asked to describe their membership in local groups, associations, to elicit joint actions that are undertaken, and to tell how these are beneficial for household well-being and income generation.
 Participants were also asked about other potential joint activities that are currently not undertaken but that, if carried out, would be economically beneficial to all.
 Subsequently the reasons for the absence of these joint activities were explored.
-The FGDs examined a) how important is social capital for economic progress of individuals and of the community as a whole. b) why certain types of social capital/collective action are feasible and others not?
-Can any factors be identified that enhance the possibility for collective action such as joint marketing? and c) how has social capital changed over time?
-Have new groups, organizations or collectives evolved within the village, or have some disappeared?
-What are the reasons for these changes?